 Wild hog behavior is influenced by environment conditions.
 Extreme heat or cold is life threatening to a wild hog.
 To avoid exposure to extreme temperatures of the summer months, wild hogs will select a bedding area near water within dense brush or woods to avoid direct sunlight.
 During the winter months, wild hogs will select a bedding area within dense brush or woods to avoid the cold winter winds from the north.
-All during the year, hog rooting activity increase after a good rain because of the drop in temperature and because the soil is wet and soft.
+All during the year, hog rooting activity increase after a good rain because of the drop in temperature and because the soil is soft.
 Also, regardless of the time of year, hogs are more active, before or after, a dramatic temperature change of plus or minus 20 degrees.

 Texas allows the use of any type legal weapon: A rifle, handgun, shotgun, knife, bow and arrow, crossbow, spear, or club can be used.
 For our blinds the distance between feeder and blind is only 35 yards.
 The .223 is ok when using a ballistic tip bullet.
 A .243 rifle caliber or larger is normally recommended for the average wild hog.
 The .44 magnum handgun is recommended for a single shot takedown.
 When stalking in the woods, it is essential to use a weapon without a scope; Target acquisition time is only a few seconds!
 It is also essential hunters are very familiar and comfortable with their weapon before they arrive at the ranch.
 The ranch has an area to test shoot weapons prior to departing for the hunting property.